 The dangers of using buy now, pay later on Black Friday & Cyber Monday sales

-With just a day to go, one of the biggest sale events of the year could be making a dent in your wallet.
+One of the biggest sale events of the year is here and it could be making a dent in your wallet.
 Countless retail stores across Australia and online merchants worldwide are expected to participate in this post-Thanksgiving activity and many are offering alternative payment methods such as buy now, pay later (BNPL) services to provide customers with a ‘frictionless’ shopping experience during this sale craze.

 Before you hit that purchase button, ask yourself: Should I be using BNPL (such as Afterpay, ZipPay, Openpay, Oxipay or Certegy) on these Black Friday and Cyber Monday sales?